mtlynch/slide-decks/content/nerds-2020/_index.md

 ---

-# Private keys have to be strong
+# Brute forcing bank logins

 * Brute force can crack most bank passwords.
   * Banks are responsible for stopping this.

+---

+# Preventing brute force for cryptocurrency

 * Nobody can prevent attackers from brute forcing cryptocurrency private keys.
+* Private keys must be strong

 ---